-"Air conditioning equipment" or "air conditioning system" means the piece(s) of stationary equipment used to provide air conditioning.

-"Air conditioning equipment" or "air conditioning system" includes, but is not limited to, room air conditioners and residential and other dehumidifiers; ducted central air conditioners and heat pumps; nonducted air conditioners (both mini and multisplit); packaged roof top units; water source and ground source heat pumps; and remote condensing units used for comfort cooling.
+"Air conditioning equipment" or "air conditioning system" or "air conditioning appliance" means the piece(s) of stationary equipment used to provide air conditioning.
+It is a combination of interconnected refrigerant-containing parts constituting one closed circuit in which a refrigerant is circulated for the purpose of extracting heat.
+"Air conditioning equipment" or "air conditioning system" or "air con-ditioning appliance" includes, but is not limited to, room air conditioners and residential and other dehumidifiers; ducted central air conditioners and heat pumps; nonducted air conditioners (both mini and multisplit); packaged roof top units; water source and ground source heat pumps; and remote condensing units used for comfort cooling.
 "Air conditioning equipment" or "air conditioning system" does not include mobile air conditioning systems, including those used in motor vehicles, rail and trains, aircraft, watercraft, recreational vehicles, recreational trailers, and campers.
+Where an air conditioning system is used for more than one application or end-use, the applicability of the prohibitions set forth in WAC 173-443-040 is determined by the application or end-use for which the majority of the operating capacity is used.